tranquilts/MATCH/README.md

 4. Users should have instructions/rules before starting.
 5. The game should be responsive and usable on desktop, tablet and mobile devices.
 6. When a player asks for a clue, the game displays hints.
 7. The system responds when a match is made.
+8. End messsage displayed when user finishes the game successfully.
+9. Play again message when user finishes.

 ### Non-Functional Requirements
 1. The website is clean and intuitive with minimal clutter and no intrusive pop-ups.